 BOOM.
 That'll put your problems into perspective.

-I hadn’t seen anything on the news, but I wasn’t from the area.
-I looked at my children playing on the bed and knew I had to do something to help her, but what could I do?
+I hadn't seen anything on the news, but I wasn't from the area.
+I looked at my children playing on the bed and thought about how unimaginable losing a child is.
+I knew I had to do something to help her, but what could I do?
 This woman needed her son resurrected.
 How could we possibly make this better?

 So Papa the Farmer went down to our car and gave her all the food we had.
 Fruitcups and snacks, raw produce, canned fruit and vegetables… whatever they could use, we gave.